 What is a sublicense?

-A sublicense allows the BPI logo to be used by a customer of a BPI Member for private label products, for resale under the customer’s brand.
-It is a simple one-page signed, legally binding agreement that details a product list with both the supplier’s and their customer’s product titles and SKUs.
-At completion, the customer is issued BPI certification mark files that include their own unique BPI Company ID number.
-Artwork files are submitted to BPI to approve before production.
+A sublicense allows the BPI Certification Mark to be used by a customer of a BPI Member for private label products, for resale under the customer’s brand.
+It is a legally binding agreement that details a product list with both the supplier’s and their customer’s product titles and SKUs.
+At completion, the customer is issued BPI Certification Mark files that include their own unique BPI Company ID number.
+Product and packaging artwork files showing the display of the BPI Certification Marks must be submitted to BPI for approval before finalization of the sublicense agreement.

 When does a company need to have a sublicense?